narcissawright/melancholy/README.md

 I feel like I need to write down some of the things I've learned after trying to get my 3D character working in Godot.

 - You can make complex rigs with control bones, etc for animation in Blender.
 The animations will still come through, although the constraints and controls will not.
-Any kind of constraint or control (such as giving the eyes a look target, or the head a look target), needs to be created entirely in Godot (once you have confirmed that the head or eyes are cleanly capable of rotation in blender)
+Any kind of constraint or control (such as giving the eyes a look target, or the head a look target), needs to be created entirely in Godot (once you have confirmed that the head or eyes are cleanly capable of rotation in blender).
+Future SkeletonIK improvements will help with this.

 - Preserve Volume in the Armature modifier does not exist in Godot; therefore all deformations will ignore this option.
-This means making clean deformations is more difficult, but you can still get 1:1 deformations afaik as long as you do not enable this.
+This means making clean deformations is more difficult, but you can still get  (close to?)
+1:1 deformations afaik as long as you do not enable this.

 - Inherit Rotation, under an individual bone setting, must remain on.
 Disabling this will be ignored in Godot, and the animations will be incorrect.
 I don't believe that "Bake animation" will help with these issues either.
-Unfortunately, forcing inherited rotation makes certain aspects of animation more difficult, like keeping a foot flat on the ground as the shin moves and rotates.
+There is a workaround to copy the rotation from another bone, which works to keep a foot flat on the ground, along with a floor constraint.

 - GLTF works for now.
 I haven't explored other new options (such as the somewhat recent FBX support).